mlflow/mlflow/docs/source/models.rst

 Commands
 ~~~~~~~~~

-* :py:func:`run-local <mlflow.sagemaker.run_local>` deploys the model locally in a Docker container.
+* :py:func:`mlflow sagemaker run-local <mlflow.sagemaker.run_local>` deploys the model locally in a
-  The image and the environment should be identical to how the model would be run remotely and it is
+  Docker container.
+The image and the environment should be identical to how the model would be run
-  therefore useful for testing the model prior to deployment.
+  remotely and it is therefore useful for testing the model prior to deployment.

-* `build-and-push-container <cli.html#mlflow-sagemaker-build-and-push-container>`_ builds an MLfLow
+* `mlflow sagemaker build-and-push-container <cli.html#mlflow-sagemaker-build-and-push-container>`_
-  Docker image and uploads it to ECR.
-The caller must have the correct permissions set up.
-The image
+  builds an MLfLow Docker image and uploads it to ECR.
+The caller must have the correct permissions
-  is built locally and requires Docker to be present on the machine that performs this step.
+  set up.
+The image is built locally and requires Docker to be present on the machine that performs
+  this step.

+* :py:func:`mlflow deployments create -t sagemaker <mlflow.sagemaker.SageMakerDeploymentClient.create_deployment>`
-* :py:func:`deploy <mlflow.sagemaker.SageMakerDeploymentClient>` deploys the model on Amazon
-  SageMaker.
-MLflow uploads the Python Function model into S3 and starts an Amazon SageMaker
+  deploys the model on Amazon SageMaker.
+MLflow uploads the Python Function model into S3 and starts
-  endpoint serving the model.
+  an Amazon SageMaker endpoint serving the model.

 .. rubric:: Example workflow using the MLflow CLI

 .. code-block:: bash

-    mlflow sagemaker build-and-push-container  - build the container (only needs to be called once)
+    mlflow sagemaker build-and-push-container  # build the container (only needs to be called once)
-    mlflow sagemaker run-local -m <path-to-model>  - test the model locally
+    mlflow sagemaker run-local -m <path-to-model>  # test the model locally
-    mlflow deployments -t sagemaker create - deploy the model remotely
+    mlflow deployments sagemaker create -t  # deploy the model remotely

 For more info, see: